-Austin Wintory moderated a panel at this year's ASCAP Expo to discuss songs in video games.
+Austin Wintory moderated a panel at this year’s ASCAP Expo to discuss songs in video games.
 The panel featured Jack Wall (Wall of Sound), Cindy Shapiro (Wall of Sound), Darren Korb (supergiantgames), and Lydia Andrew (Ubisoft).
-We were able to get a few questions for Jack and Austin to get more insight on writing songs for games.
+We got more insight about writing songs for games from Austin and Jack.

 EL: When are composers typically brought into the process of creating a song?
 Are you often involved in the creation of the lyrics, or are you given lyrics to write to?